wolfeidau/cognito-vue-bootstrap/README.md

 * A Cognito pool to store your users
 * An analytics project to capture metrics on your users login / failure ect.

-Click on the integrate button in your aws mobile project, the download and extract the cloud config zip file, find `aws-exports.js` inside, and place it in `src/` directory.
+Click on the integrate button in your aws mobile project, the download and extract the cloud config zip file, find `aws-exports.js` inside, and replace this file in `src/` directory.

 I use [yarn](https://yarnpkg.com/) to build and run this project.